smb374/my-async-rs/book/src/layer/snd/join_handle.md

     inner: Arc<Mutex<Option<T>>>,
 }
 ```

-where
+Where

-- `spawn_id` is the id of the spawned future.
+- `spawn_id` is the ID of the spawned future.
 - `registered` is a flag to check if the waker of it is registered.
 - `inner` is the shared memory.

 We can take a look at `join()` and `try_join()` with other structs and functions to see how it works:

 ```rust
 static JOIN_HANDLE_MAP: Lazy<RwLock<FxHashMap<usize, Waker>>> =
     Lazy::new(|| RwLock::new(FxHashMap::default()));